bluegreen-labs/igrf/README.md

 ```

 A resulting map can be generated from this data using contour lines from the `metR` package.
 The full code on how to generate the below figure is provided in the vignette.

+## Licensing

+The `igrf` package is distributed under a AGPLv3 license, while the IGRF model code resides in the public domain (CC0) made available by Alken et al. (2021).
+I'm indebted to the the original authors for making model interoperability easy.

 ## References